auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 If you don't already have any Auth0 account, [sign up](https://auth0.com/signup) for one now to follow along with the other steps.
 Also, create a new client in the dashboard - it's pretty easy and straightforward.

 ### Step 1
-Lock is available on [CocoaPods](https://cocoapods.org/).
+Lock is available on [CocoaPods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
 [Create a new project with CocoaPods](https://guides.cocoapods.org/) or use an existing one.
 Then add the following line to your Podfile:

 ```ruby
 pod 'Lock', '~> 1.27'